mnmlstc/core/docs/optional.rst

 closely as possible.

-.. note:: Due to the relaxation of rules regarding ``constexpr`` in C++14,
-          :class:`optional\<T>` is not able to implement the entire interface.
+.. note:: Due to the relaxation of rules regarding ``constexpr`` in C++14, :class:`optional\<T>` is not able to implement the entire interface.
 For those parts of the interface that cannot be used, a note much like this one will be in the function description.

+   Additionally, the current proposal states that one cannot use ``std::aligned_storage`` to hold the data contained within (this is a result of the number of constexpr constructors).
+This optional implementation ignores this, and uses ``std::aligned_storage``.

 .. namespace:: core